-LEQA AL HABIB joined Garth Coates Solicitors in 2016 and is an Associate Solicitor.
+LEQA AL HABIB joined Garth Coates Solicitors in 2016 as an associate solicitor and became a partner in 2023.
 With over 7 years’ experience in UK Immigration Law, Leqa advises our corporate and individual clients on all aspects of UK Immigration including the Points Based System (PBS), as well as Nationality Law, Human Rights and the Refugee Convention.
 She has worked with leading legal experts and other predominant professionals.
 Leqa has a proven track record of successfully challenging and overturning the most complicated of Home Office refusal decisions and represents clients at both the First Tier Tribunal and Upper Tribunal.

 She acts on behalf of celebrities, former politicians, influential figures, and wealthy international businesspeople as well as multi-national companies and is responsible for developing our existing MENA practice area.
 Leqa is particularly skilled at helping companies set up their UK branches under the Representative of an Overseas Business visa.
 Leqa has represented companies in the Middle East, East Asia, central Asia and Europe.
 With her extensive experience in all UK immigration categories, she is an expert at providing individual advice tailored to our clients’ specific needs.